What is Service of Process in Law, the Ultimate Guide [+Things to avoid]

 Another exception for substitute service in some jurisdictions is serving the legal paperwork at the defendant’s place of business.
 However, the documents can’t just be given to anyone.
 If service at work is being attempted, the documents have to be given to someone with authority, such as a manager type or the defendant’s supervisor.
 In some jurisdictions, before this method can be used, the plaintiff and process server has to prove to the court that the other methods were tried and failed.
 This means that the process server has to submit evidence that they attempted to personally serve the defendant several times and in different manners.

-Who serves court papers
+Who can serve court papers

 As in many things with the legal field, the question of who can serve court papers such as summons or notices, complaints, or other legal documents, will depend upon the rules of the specific jurisdiction the matter is in, either state, a specific court, federal jurisdiction, or some government agency that has judicial powers.
 What those specific rules dictate will determine who can properly complete service of process.